 Public authorities should take steps to ensure all copies of temporary records are destroyed at the same time, including back-up copies, access copies, and copies stored near line, off-line and on physical storage devices.

-For more detailed advice on the proper destruction of public records, refer to the Public Records Brief on the Destruction of Public Records and the Guideline for the Implementation of Retention and Disposal Schedules, which are available from the Queensland State Archives’ website.
+For more detailed advice on the proper destruction of public records, refer to the Queensland State Archives’ website.